RoshanDewmina/gym-database-management-system/README.md

     ```bash
     ./generateData
     ```

+    When this file is ran, it will generate a .sql file named `largeDataSetDML.sql` If you run this in postgreSQL it will insert a very large amount of data into the database

+    **Note** Since the `largeDataSetDML.sql` file was generated using random values, the data entries are not "user friendly"

+    Only use this file if you want to test the efficiency of the database in terms of data retrieval

+    For normal testing and running *ONLY* use `dataDML.sql`

 #### LOGIN/REGISTER INTERFACE
 Upon starting the program, the user is prompted to either login or register as a member, trainer, or administrator.